Gigabyte: Consumer confusion

 Since the first disk drive, the IBM 350, disk drive manufacturers expressed hard drive capacities using decimal prefixes.
 With the advent of gigabyte-range drive capacities, manufacturers labelled many consumer hard drive, solid-state drive and USB flash drive capacities in certain size classes expressed in decimal gigabytes, such as "500 GB".
 The exact capacity of a given drive model is usually slightly larger than the class designation.
 Practically all manufacturers of hard disk drives and flash-memory disk devices continue to define one gigabyte as 1 000 000 000 bytes, which is displayed on the packaging.
 Some operating systems such as Mac OS X, iOS, Android, Ubuntu, and Debian express hard drive capacity or file size using decimal multipliers, while others such as Microsoft Windows (including Windows Phone) report file size using binary multipliers.
 This discrepancy causes confusion, as a disk with an advertised capacity of, for example, 400 GB (meaning 400 000 000 000 bytes, equal to 372 GiB) might be reported by the operating system as "372 GB".

 For RAM, the JEDEC memory standards use IEEE 100 nomenclature which quote the gigabyte as 1 073 741 824 bytes (2^{30} bytes).

 The difference between units based on decimal and binary prefixes increases as a semi-logarithmic (linear-log) function—for example, the decimal kilobyte value is nearly 98% of the kibibyte, a megabyte is under 96% of a mebibyte, and a gigabyte is just over 93% of a gibibyte value.
 This means that a 300 GB (279 GiB) hard disk might be indicated variously as "300 GB", "279 GB" or "279 GiB", depending on the operating system.
-As storage sizes increase and larger units are used, these differences become more pronounced.
+As storage sizes increase and larger units are used, these differences become more pronounced: a 30,000 GB (27,940 GiB) heat-assisted magnetic recording hard drive might be reported by an operating system using binary units as having a capacity of only 27,490 GB, creating an apparent shortfall of over 2 terabytes.